gully/decotengu/doc/algo.rst

 divisible by 3, it is measured in meters and its absolute pressure is measured in bars.

+We use ascent ceiling method of decompression model to calculate first decompression stop candidate and then ascend to the depth of the candidate.
+This is repeated while current depth is deeper than ascent ceiling.
+This works, because ascent ceiling limit is rounded up to be value divisble by 3.

+If we observe ascent ceiling to be within 3m, then we stop ascending.
+The consequence is that the algorithm calculates deeper first decompression stop comparing to :ref:`binary search algorithm <algo-bisect>`.
+For example, if current depth is at 21m and ascent ceiling is at 18.01m, then the stop is at 21m.
+But during ascent to 18.01m, depending on ascent rate and breathed gas mix configuration, the ceiling could change to be shallower than 18m, i.e.  17.9m.
+The binary search algorithm calculates the stop at 18m in such situation.

 The algorithm finding first decompression stop is

 #.
 Let :math:`p` be current depth.